If you’re creating a program for the Solana blockchain using the Anchor framework,

 The solution could be to initialize the IDL again,

-but initialization of an already-existing account is not possible and will result in an error message (Error processing Instruction 0: custom program error: 0x0
+but initialization of an already-existing account is not possible and will result in an error message (Error processing Instruction 0: custom program error: 0x0).

-What may help is Anchor version 0.27.0, which introduces the anchor idl close
+What may help is Anchor version 0.27.0, which introduces the anchor idl close command.

 However, you have to build the verifiable binary compiled with Anchor 0.27.0.

-Be aware that default tag for anchor build --verifiable
+Be aware that default tag for anchor build --verifiable is 0.26.0.

-A program that was build with older Anchor version does not implement the command idl close
+A program that was build with older Anchor version does not implement the command idl close,

 instead error 0x66/102

-The program could not deserialize the given instruction
+The program could not deserialize the given instruction is emitted.

 It is good practice for a contract to provide metadata about the program, including a link to the source code, information about audits, and how to contact the author.
 This is not only useful for security researchers.